bedolpab/tuutrag-open/README.md

-# Teaching to Understand, Understanding to Teach: Retreival Augmented Generation for Requirements Traceability
+# Teaching to Understand, Understanding to Teach: Retrieval Augmented Generation for Requirements Traceability